ConteEmanuel/Project-06/README.md

-# Project-06

-This is part of the Odín Project Curse.
  It's a DashBoard.I made all the Icons with Inkscape and the chars using chart.js library as an extra.